sujinyan/deepops/docs/dgx-pod.md

      Where `management` is the group of servers in your `config/inventory` file which will become management servers for the cluster.

-8. If you need to configure a secondary network interface for the private DGX network, modify `/etc/network/interfaces`.
+8. If a secondary network interface for the private DGX network is needed, modify `/etc/network/interfaces`.

      For example: